Audience Listening Strategies: How to Do It Well in the UK Market

 Key Strategies

-Before a campaign is crafted or a new service is launched, it’s worth investing time in gathering insights into audience values, habits, and concerns.
+Before you craft a campaign or launch a new service, spend time gathering insights into audience values, habits, and concerns.
 A few proven strategies include:

 1. Market Research